northgrove/AzureSecurityTraining/README.md

 <br>

 ## Confirmation - HackCon 2022
-To confirm you have successfully deployd the lab and are ready for the workshop, please send an email to both kjetil.nordlund@microsoft.com and kent.husvik@microsoft.com.
+To confirm you have successfully deployed the lab and are ready for the workshop, please send an email to both kjetil.nordlund@microsoft.com and kent.husvik@microsoft.com.
 See you there!